 Brexit: Information for EU (and EEA) students (and family members)

 Following the result of the EU Referendum in June 2016, the UK left the EU on 31 January 2020.

-The following sets out how the UK’s withdrawal from the EU will impact on EU, EEA and Swiss citizens and their family members currently in the UK before the end of the transitional period on 31 December 2020.
+The following sets out how the UK’s withdrawal from the EU will impact on EU, EEA and Swiss citizens and their family members who were in the UK before the end of the transitional period of 31 December 2020.

 EU Settlement Scheme guidance notes